UCL/rsd-engineeringcourse/intro.md

 You are required to bring your own laptop to the course as the classrooms we are using do not have desktop computers.

+We have provided [setup](installation) instructions for installing the software needed for the course on your computer.